dan-lynch/trackportfol.io/README.md

 ### Local Backend

-If you want a local API running, you'll need to configure the .env file and decrypt the DB schema files (Message Lynchy on [Slack](https://lynchyworkspace.slack.com/) for help with this)
+If you want a local API running, you'll need to configure the .env file and be able to decrypt the DB schema files (Message Lynchy on [Slack](https://lynchyworkspace.slack.com/) for help with this)

 You can run the backend using Docker, this will create two containers (one for DB, one for GraphQL):
 `docker-compose -f docker-compose.backend.yml up -d`